ReactiveX/rxjs/doc/lettable-operators.md

 Starting in version 5.5 we have shipped "lettable operators", which can be accessed in `rxjs/operators` (notice the pluralized "operators").
 These are meant to be a better approach for pulling in just the operators you need than the "patch" operators found in `rxjs/add/operator/*`.

-**NOTE**: During 5.5 beta we will be bikeshedding a few of the names for operators that we had to give new names to due to keyword restrictions in javascript.
+**NOTE**: Using `rxjs/operators` without making changes to your build process can result in larger bundles.
+See [Known Issues](#known-issues) section below.

+**Renamed Operators**

+Due to having operators available independent of an Observable, operator names cannot conflict with JavaScript keyword restrictions.
+Therefore the names of the lettable version of some operators have changed.
 These operators are:

 1. `do` -> `tap`
 2. `catch` -> `catchError`